 As a parent, having a child who is ill can be a very stressful time, whether caring for them, looking after other siblings, trying to contact the doctor or making arrangements with work.

-Therefore please help us to help you, by reporting your child’s absence to school no later than 9.15am.
+Therefore please help us to help you, by reporting your child’s absence to school no later than 9.00am.
 Telephone 01937 833795.
 Our answer machine is on 24 hours a day, so please leave a message if you ring school and there is no one available to answer your call.
-Alternatively you can email us on email@example.com.
+Alternatively you can email us at email@example.com.

 If by 10am we still haven’t been able to speak to a parent/carer, we are then legally obliged to carry out a home visit.
 This is obviously an added pressure on parents and places a strain on staffing within the school, all of which could be easily avoided by simply notifying us by one of the methods above that your child will be absent that day.